DeVBulut/PlayerController/README.md

    - `PlayerStateController`
 3. Link the `PlayerAnimationController_.controller` to the Animator.
 4. Add animations and configure transitions inside the Animator.
-5. Customize as needed!

 ---

 ## 📌 Notes

-- Built with Unity’s classic input system.
-- Designed for modularity — each script handles a specific piece of player behavior.
 - Sprite and animation files are provided as working references, not final art.

 ---